Google Product Feed Specification: How To Comply With Google’s Feed Requirements

 • Use key details such as brand and product type.

-• Include attributes like size and color whenever applicable, especially for product variants.
+• Include product feed attributes like size and color whenever applicable, especially for product variants.

 • Don’t overuse capitalization as it can cause errors.